brodyscience/README-/README.md

 and program design at scale.
 Currently pursuing:
 - Boston University Wheelock: Graduate Certificate in AI and Education
 - IBM Quantum Computing for Educators certification
-- Anthropic AI Fluency + Claude 101
+- Anthropic AI Fluency and Claude 101

 ---